 Call for an appointment 614-282-3162 & 614-268-2235 Click here for online booking

 Customers can (and do) act very primitive, unreasonable, irrational, and illogical (I believe you get the idea)!
 It's no fun dealing with someone that acts this way!
-The issue is call centers often have to deal with "Joe Customer" most call centers that are corporations that doing some form of mass marketing.
-This situation can be improved if we would have a very narrow based based customer or "ideal customers".
-Lets face it for most corporation this not scalable.
+The issue is call centers often have to deal with "Joe Customers" Most call centers that are corporations that do some form of mass marketing.
+This situation can be improved if we would have a very narrow-based based customer or "ideal customers".
+Let us face it for most corporations this is not scalable.
 But if you owned your own business or small firm this would be a realistic idea.
-Only service the best customers for you!
+Only service the best customers for you (ideal customers)!

 This would lower stress and improve the customer experience for both the end customer.
-It is much better to deal with customers that want and your help (dream customer) then ones that wants to rip you any way they can.
+It is much better to deal with customers that want your help (dream customers) than ones that want to rip you any way they can.

 What am I supposed to do about that?
 Hang up on customers?
 Sometimes it's the situation and not always the agent's behavior.
 I've had situations where customers called in and spent 20 minutes complaining about ”how poor our service was” and refused to allow me to try to “improve or correct” the situation.
 20 minutes of that customer's time (and mine) was just wasted!

 In the past: my head used to feel like it went through a food processor with all the negative energy I had to endure.
-People act like everything should go smoothly: but some times we get a bump in the road (and yes: it is our job to fix it or correct it: (if only it was that easy)!
-You often have to put up with what I like to call a “song and dance” (how much they paid for the product or service, and listen to threats of canceling service: never going to shop here again, etc).
-My personal favorite: the personal put-downs (being screamed at and how you don't care and don't understand about their most important & urgent situation).
+People act like everything should go smoothly: but sometimes we get a bump in the road (and yes: it is our job to fix it or correct it: (if only it was that easy)!
+You often have to put up with what I like to call a “song and dance” (how much they paid for the product or service and listen to threats of canceling service: never going to shop here again, etc.).
+My personal favorite: the personal put-downs (being screamed at and how you don't care and don't understand their most important & urgent situation).